nus-cs2113-AY1920S2/tp/docs/team/a11riseforme.md

 ## Overview

-**Nuke v2.1** is a desktop task management application target towards **NUS students**.  **Nuke** aims to provide a more efficient way to organise the user's modules and tasks.
+**Nuke v2.1** is a simple yet powerful task management application target towards **NUS students**.  **Nuke** aims to provide a more efficient way to organize the user's modules and tasks.
 The user interacts with **Nuke** using a _Command Line Interface_ (CLI).
 In its latest versions, it also has a complementary _Graphical User Interface_ version created with JavaFX, though the GUI is still in its _Beta_ stage. **Nuke** is written in Java, and has about 10, 000 lines of code.

 ## Summary of Contributions